void4/keyvm/README.md

 - Page: a contiguous sequence of bytes of a fixed size, used to store code and data.
 Pointed to by PageKeys

 #### Domain
 A domain is just a KeyList that is structured in a way that it can run as a process.
+It points to a page to contains the code it executes and to another which it uses as data memory.

 It is possible to copy keys and send them to another domain.
 This is the way rights are distributed throughout the system.
+A domain has only 16 slots in its KeyList, but since (KeyList)Keys can refer to other KeyLists, it is possible to create a tree of keys that is as large as necessary.

 #### Meters